CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/Buffer-and-Queue-Management/_index.md

 ## Traffic Shaping

 Configure traffic shaping to regulate network traffic by using a lower bitrate than the physical interface is capable of.
-Traffic shaping preventing packets from being dropped or lost due to bandwidth limits or congestion.
+Traffic shaping prevents packets from being dropped or lost due to bandwidth limits or congestion.

+To configure traffic shaping, update and uncomment the settings in the `Hierarchical traffic shaping` section of the the `/etc/cumulus/datapath/traffic.conf` file.
 You can configure traffic shaping per egress queue or aggregated at the port level.

-To configure traffic shaping, update and uncomment the settings in the `Hierarchical traffic shaping` section of the the `/etc/cumulus/datapath/traffic.conf` file.
+The following example shows the `Hierarchical traffic shaping` section of the the `/etc/cumulus/datapath/traffic.conf` file.

-After configuring traffic shaping on a Broadcom switch, restart `switchd` with the `sudo systemctl restart switchd.service` command to allow the configuration changes to take effect.
-On a Mellanox switch, restarting `switchd` is not necessary.

-{{<cl/restart-switchd>}}

 ```
 ...